 In April 2015, the FASB issued guidance that amends the accounting for debt issuance costs.
 The amended guidance requires that debt issuance costs related to a recognized debt liability be presented as a direct reduction in the carrying amount of the debt liability.
 The amortization of debt issuance costs shall be classified as interest expense.
+In August 2015, the FASB expanded the guidance on debt issuance costs to address debt issuance costs associated with line-of-credit agreements.
+The guidance allows reporting entities to defer and present debt issuance costs as an asset and subsequently amortize the deferred debt issuance costs ratably over the term of the line-of-credit arrangement, regardless of whether there are any outstanding borrowings on the line-of-credit arrangement.
 The guidance is effective for reporting periods beginning after December 15, 2015 and is to be applied retrospectively.
-The impact of adoption is not expected to be material to the Company's results of operations or financial position.
+The impact of adoption of the new guidance is not expected to be material to the Company's results of operations or financial position.